 Cooling: When the desired pH is reached, the yogurt is cooled to around 45°F to end the fermentation process.

-Addition of Fruit and Flavors: For set style yogurt, the fruit is added to the bottom of the cup and the inoculated yogurt is placed on top before fermentation.
-For Swiss style yogurt, the fruit is mixed with the yogurt following fermentation and cooling.
-The yogurt is then packaged at which point it should be refrigerated at 40°F or lower.
+Addition of Fruit and Flavors: For set style yogurt, fruit is added to the bottom of the cup and the inoculated yogurt is placed on top of the fruit prior to fermentation.
+For Swiss style yogurt, fruit is mixed with the yogurt after the fermentation and cooling steps.
+The yogurt is then packaged; at which point, it should be refrigerated at 40°F or lower.

 The shelf life of yogurt is 10–21 days.
 For liquid yogurt, the shelf life is 4–10 days and for yogurt cheese the shelf life is 7–14 days when refrigerated at 40°F. Yogurt can also be frozen for several months, but this may alter its texture.

-In 2008, Americans consumed an average of 11.8 pounds of yogurt per person.
-Although yogurt consumption in the United States has continued to rise, the per capita consumption is dwarfed by Sweden’s annual 62.8 pounds per person.
-Research by the NPD Group report that Americans between the ages of 18-34 are driving the increase in yogurt consumption in comparison to the older generations.
-In recent years, the health benefits of yogurt (particularly the recognition of probiotics) has encouraged a higher consumption of yogurt and incorporation of yogurt into many more food products.
-Yogurt has been introduced into a wider variety of products including fast food establishment menus, toothpastes, beauty products, and even pet foods.
-In the 2006-2007 Foodnet Population Survey Atlas of Exposures, 43.3% of the survey cohort reported eating fresh or flavored store bought yogurt within the past 7 days.
+In 2017, per capita consumption of yogurt in the U.S. was 13.7 pounds.
+Domestic consumption peaked in 2014/2015 at 14.9 pounds per capita.
+Although yogurt consumption in the United States has continued to rise over the past two decades, the per capita consumption is dwarfed by Sweden’s annual 62.8 pounds per person.
+Research by the NPD Group reports that Americans between the ages of 18–34 are driving the increase in yogurt consumption in comparison to the older generations.
+In recent years, the health benefits of yogurt (particularly the recognition of probiotics) has encouraged a higher consumption of yogurt and the incorporation of yogurt into many more food products.
+Yogurt has been introduced into a wider variety of products, including fast food establishment menus, toothpastes, beauty products, and even pet foods.
+In the 2006-2007 Foodnet Population Survey Atlas of Exposures, 43.3% of the survey cohort reported eating fresh or flavored store-bought yogurt within the past seven days.

-The health benefits associated with yogurt consumption are plentiful and there is ongoing research suggesting yogurt may contribute more to overall health than is currently known.
-All types of this fermented dairy product are a nutrient-rich source of calcium, potassium, and protein, and certain types of yogurt have additional benefits, e.g. when fortified with vitamin D and/or probiotics.
+The health benefits associated with yogurt consumption are plentiful, and there is ongoing research suggesting yogurt may contribute more to overall health than is currently known.
+All types of this fermented dairy product are a nutrient-rich source of calcium, potassium, and protein, and yogurts that have been fortified with vitamin D and/or probiotics have additional health benefits.

 Probiotics are live microorganisms that develop a symbiotic relationship with the host when administered in the proper amount.
 Lactic acid bacteria that survive in the gut are often used as probiotics.
 This includes Lactobacillus rhamnosus, L. casei, L. acidophilus, and Bifidobacterium lactis, among others.
-The bacteria acquire nutrients and energy from the food people eat, and in return, help maintain a healthy gut microbiota.
-Research suggests this may promote immune function, improve mental health, and protect against cognitive impairment, and may lower the risk of some chronic diseases, such as cancer, high blood pressure, obesity, and diabetes.
+The bacteria acquire nutrients and energy from the food people eat and, in return, help maintain a healthy gut microbiota.
+Research suggests this may promote immune function, improve mental health, and protect against cognitive impairment.
+It may also lower the risk of some chronic diseases, such as cancer, high blood pressure, obesity, and diabetes.
 Different strains of bacteria confer different benefits, which may be specified on the product label.

 Gastrointestinal Health: Consuming probiotics is associated with a reduced severity and duration of diarrhea in children with acute infectious diarrhea, in those taking antibiotics, and in those with lactose intolerances.
 There is also evidence that probiotic consumption may be helpful in managing the symptoms of irritable bowel syndrome (IBS) and reducing relapses of ulcerative colitis.
 Some probiotics inhibit the growth of Helicobacter pylori, which is associated with ulcers and cancer of the stomach.
 The role of probiotics in preventing traveler’s diarrhea is being investigated.